hyxabrod/flutter_fbi/example/README.md

 ## Examples

-This project includes six examples that progressively demonstrate the capabilities of the Flutter FBI pattern:
+This project includes eight examples that progressively demonstrate the capabilities of the Flutter FBI pattern:

 ### Example 1: Simple Binder
 A basic counter example that uses `SimpleBinder` for UI state management without the complexity of a separate Feature.